nischalbijukchhe/fuzzking/README.md

 ## Credits

 - **NEPAX:** Author of the script.
-- **LOSTSEC:** Special thanks for inspiration and amazing article you can find on https://osintteam.blog/ffuf-mastery-the-ultimate-web-fuzzing-guide-f7755c396b92.
+- **LOSTSEC:** Special thanks for inspiration and amazing article you can find on his [MEDIUM](https://osintteam.blog/ffuf-mastery-the-ultimate-web-fuzzing-guide-f7755c396b92).

 ---